-When analysing a system built from welltested and functionally correct components, the main issues are associated with composability.
-The composition process must guarantee non-functional aspects of the system, such as communication, synchronisation, memory, and timing [2].
-However, research projects tend to focus on how to design and analyse component technologies, leaving predictable assemblies using run-time information gathered from well-tested and trusted components unexplored [7].
-Thus, very few component technologies include support for run-time monitoring.
+In the area of embedded real-time systems, predictable runtime behaviour is crucial.
+A component assembly is predictable if its run-time behaviour can be predicted from the properties of its components and their patterns of interactions [4].
+Predictability is achieved by analysis, and analysis techniques require information about the system.
+When analysing a system built from well-tested and functionally correct components, the main issues are associated with composability.
+The composition process should be able to guarantee the fulfilment of non-functional requirements of the system, such as communication, synchronisation, memory, and timing [6].
+However, research projects tend to focus on how to design and analyse component technologies, leaving predictable assemblies using run-time information gathered from well-tested and trusted components unexplored [9].

-2.2.
+3.2.
 Embedded System Example

-In order to exemplify the typical settings, in which the software components are considered, we have studied some characteristic vehicular electronic solutions [12].
+In order to exemplify the typical settings, in which the software components are considered, we have studied some characteristic vehicular electronic systems [17].
 An electronic vehicular control-system can be characterised as a resource constrained, safety-critical, distributed real-time system.
 The computer nodes, called Electronic Control Units (ECUs), are distributed to reduce cabling and to allow for division into subsystems.
 Vehicular systems are usually heterogeneous, meaning that nodes of different architecture and computational power cooperate in controlling the vehicle.
-The ECUs vary from extremely lightweighted nodes, like intelligent sensors (i.e. processor-equipped, bus-enabled sensors), to PC-like hardware for non-control applications, such as telematics, and information systems.
+The ECUs vary from extremely light-weighted nodes, like intelligent sensors (i.e. processor-equipped, busenabled sensors), to PC-like hardware for non-control applications, such as telematics, and information systems.

-Figure 2 gives an overview of the hardware resources of a typical ECU, with requirements on sensing and actuating, and with a relatively high computational capacity (this example is from a power train ECU).
+Figure 2 gives an overview of the hardware resources of a typical ECU, with requirements on sensing and actuating, and with a relatively high computational capacity.

-Example Power train ECU in a Vehicular Control-System Processor: 25 MHz 16-bit processor Memory devices: Flash: 1 MB used for applications RAM: 128 kB used for the runtime memory usage EEPROM: 64 kB used for system parameters Serial interfaces: RS232 or RS485, used for service purpose Communications: Controller Area Network (CAN) (one or more interfaces) I/O: A number of digital and analogue in and out ports
+Example Power train ECU in a Vehicular Control-System

+- Processor: 25 MHz 16-bit processo - Memory devices - Flash: 1 MB used for application code - RAM: 128 kB used for the run-time memory usage - ✓ EEPROM: 64 kB used for system parameters Serial interfaces: RS232 or RS485, used for service purpose - Communications: Controller Area Network (CAN) (one or more interfaces) I/O: A number of digital and analogue in and out ports

-Figure 2: Specification of a typical power train ECU [12]
+Figure 2.
+Specification of a typical power train ECU.

 An example of a typical vehicular system communication solution is shown in Figure 3, where two buses are separated by a gateway.
-This is an architectural pattern that is used for several reasons, e.g., separation of criticality and realtimeliness, increased available bus bandwidth, increased fault tolerance, or compatibility with standards [22][23].
+The gateway is an architectural pattern that is used for several reasons, e.g., separation of criticality and real-timeliness, increased available bus bandwidth, increased fault tolerance, or compatibility with standards [1].
 Communicating functions may require support for global synchronisation or fault tolerance mechanisms.

-Figure 3: Example sketch of a vehicle network [12].
+Figure 3.
+Example sketch of a vehicle network.

-Looking at the software part of the system, there are a few aspects of interest when building the assembly out of monitorable components.
-A source of uncertainty is the level of interrupts in the assembly.
+Looking at the software part of the system, there are some aspects that need to be considered when building the assembly out of monitorable components.
+A source of uncertainty is the frequency of interrupts in the assembly.
 Typically, a vehicular system is heavily loaded with interrupts.
 When interrupts hit the assembly, these will pre-empt the execution of the running component, thereby possibly perturbing its monitoring.